-কাঁচা কলার কোপ্তা: When Life Gives You Kanchkola, Make Kofta Out It!
+কাঁচা কলার কোপ্তা (Kanchkolar Kofta): When Life Gives You Kanchkola, Make Kofta Out It!

 Does it ever happen to you that you buy something but later regret doing that completely?
 Well, that is exactly what happened with me when I bought a bunch of Green Bananas on my previous visit to the local grocery store.
-I regretted my decision almost the moment I came back home.
-Till then it was too late and I had to figure out something out of these Kanchkolas or Green Bananas or Plantains.
+I regretted my decision almost instantly I came back home.
+But it was too late then and I had to figure out something out of these Kanchkolas or Green Bananas or Plantains.
 It was after several cups of coffee and head-banging that this কাঁচা কলার কোপ্তা kanchkolar kofta Bengali recipe came to me.

 As I often say that Bengali cuisine is not just about fish, meat and chicken.
 It is much more than that with a plethora of vegetables like Ol or Jimikand, Thor or Banana Stem, Mocha or Banana Blossom, a variety of Gourds and many more.
 We start our meals with a choice of shak or leafy vegetables, ranging from palong (spinach), pui (Malabar spinach) to laal shak (red amaranth) and kochu shak (tapioca leaves).